Passive Radiative cooling

 Abstract: Thermochromic smart windows and radiative coolers are two passive cooling technologies, whose adoption as windows and roofs, respectively, is feasible for building energy-saving.
 However, to the authors' knowledge, the investigation of annual energy performance incorporating both techniques is scarce at the time of writing.
 Therefore, a passive hybrid system involving both technologies is proposed in this study.
 A perovskite thermochromic smart window and three different radiative coolers were chosen based on their superior performance.
 The energy performance of the passive hybrid system in a prototypical medium-sized office building was simulated using EnergyPlus and the results were rigorously

 analyzed.
 Both thermochromic smart window and radiative cooler could reduce total energy consumptions by up to 10.6% and 23.0%, respectively, regardless of building's year of completion, while the synergic system saved up to 32.0%.
 Among the chosen cities of various climates, thermochromic smart windows and radiative coolers perform better in cities where cooling demand dominates.
 The west- and east-facing thermochromic smart windows could mitigate more energy usage in contrast to the other orientations.
-If this
+If this passive hybrid system can be offered at a reasonable cost, the technology is likely to be a viable energy-efficient option for buildings.

 13. A Flexible and Scalable Solution for Daytime Passive Radiative Cooling Using Polymer Sheets, Energy and Buildings 252 111400.